| Format-Agnostic Identity Claims and Valu | August 2026 | |

 issuer_signed_receipt and device_signed_receipt MUST be encoded (e.g., Base64URL) to allow safe nesting within the JSON envelope.¶

-If a Relying Party utilizes an intermediate Verifier and a Translation Binding (such as OIDC JSON), the RP relies on the JSON envelope to execute immediate, automated business logic.
-However, the JSON envelope alone is legally insufficient for Examiner Defense, as it could be synthesized by a compromised Verifier.¶
+When a Relying Party utilises an intermediate Verifier and a Translation Binding (such as OIDC JSON), the RP typically relies on the JSON envelope for immediate business logic.
+The JSON envelope alone is insufficient for Examiner Defence: it could be synthesised by a compromised or malicious Verifier.¶

-To eliminate runtime network latency and protect user privacy, architectures processing these claims SHOULD decouple the transaction path from the trust list resolution path.
-Synchronous API calls to a Verified Issuer Certificate Authority List (VICAL) during a live transaction introduces severe availability risks. revocation_freshness_method MUST be evaluated by the RP to determine if the trust resolution was performed via an asynchronous, locally cached registry, a synchronous network call or the wallet itself.¶
+To eliminate runtime network latency and protect user privacy, architectures processing these claims should decouple the transaction path from the trust-list / VICAL resolution path.
+Synchronous API calls to a Verified Issuer Certificate Authority List (VICAL) or equivalent during a live transaction introduce availability and privacy risks.¶

 Establish a standardized, format-agnostic namespace (e.g., org.openid.ida.assurance.1) that Issuers MUST incorporate natively into the credential to explicitly declare the proofing standards met.¶